ddcroft73/hunt-and-gather/readme.md

 Ultimately the consumption of a routes parts may be tracked for long periods of time in this manner and will make available useful infromation to the supervisor.

 ## Basic application usage:
+##Edit this to account for the use of phase one, which will not require registration
   1. Employee will register their information with the application.
   2. Employee wil log in, and may stay logged in.
   3. The 'HomePage' presented will be a simple option list from which they will select their designated route.